Witold1/my-portfolio-test/README.md

 Home: Hero section, modal images, and image carousel.
 About: Bio and skills.
-Projects: Detailed project showcase with images, tech stack, and links.
+Projects: Blog-style page listing posts with filters (All, Major), linking to individual post pages, using data from public/data/projects.json.
-Gallery: Filterable gallery with 50+ image cards (single images, carousels, videos, GIFs) in a responsive masonry grid with natural media heights and user-selectable column count (1, 2, or 3), using data from public/data/gallery.json.
+Gallery: Filterable gallery with 50+ image cards (single images, carousels, videos, GIFs) in a responsive grid, using data from public/data/gallery.json.
 Contact: Form that logs submissions to the console.
+Sitemap: Dedicated page listing all site pages.

 Features

-Responsive navigation bar with Gallery link.
+Responsive navigation bar with Gallery link, light/dark mode toggle (fixed-size button), mobile menu for small screens, and branded logo ("Witold's Data" in monospace).
+Footer with left-aligned Sitemap link and legal note, uniform font size, and no margin between Sitemap and legal note.
+Consistent page titles in format " - Witold's Data Consulting".
+Blog-style Projects section with dynamic post pages (/projects/[slug]) supporting rich content blocks (text, carousels, code, SVGs, grids) with modal images for blog migration.
-Tailwind CSS styling with lazy-loaded media.
+Tailwind CSS styling with lazy-loaded media and dark mode support (including filter buttons).
 Client-side routing with Next.js.
 Static site export for GitHub Pages.
-Modal images and carousel on Home page using external URLs.
+Modal images and carousel on Home page and blog posts using external URLs.
-Scalable gallery with multi-category filtering, masonry layout, user-selectable columns, 80% screen modal, and background-click-to-close.
+Scalable gallery with multi-category filtering, larger cards, modal close button in viewport corner, and close on background click.
+Navbar and Footer rendered globally via pages/_app.js for consistency.

 Git Setup